Ghaznavid campaigns in India: Capture of Kannauj, Mathura, Mahaban, Bari, Asi, Sirsawa

 By the time, Rajyapala, the Gurjar ruler who surrendered to Mahmud was killed by the Chandela ruler Vidhyadara.
 In 1021, Mahmud marched from Ghazni with the intention of punishing Vidhyadara for his actions.
 However, he faced opposition from Trilochanapala on the banks of the Rahib River (either Yamuna or Ravi).
 Trilochanapala's army was defeated by the Ghaznavid forces, compelling him to retreat from the battlefield, resulting in the loss of many of his soldiers.
 Trilochanapala himself died shortly after the battle, and his son Bhimpala succeeded him.

+Capture of Gwalior

 Mahmud attacked the territories of Vidhyadara.
 He attacked the Gwalior fort in 1021 and forced its Kachchhapaghata ruler Kirthiraja to surrender.
 Kirthiraja accepted the nominal suzerainty of the Sultan and became a vassal of Ghaznavids.
 Kirthiraja offered thirty five war elephants to Mahmud.

+Capture of Kalinjar

 Mahmud then directed his attention towards Kalinjar, where Vidhyadara had sought refuge after the Battle of the Rahib.
 The Sultan laid siege to the fort of Kalinjar, and after a fierce conflict, both parties opted for a peace treaty.
 Vidhyadara composed a poem praising Mahmud of Ghazni, and in a gesture of goodwill, Mahmud returned 15 forts to Vidhyadara as a part of the agreement.

+Conquest of Lahore

+In 1022, Lahore was captured after defeating Trilocanapala.
+The entire region of Punjab up to Sutlej was annexed to the Ghaznavid Empire.